mavinothkumar/frontend-dashboard/readme.txt

 6. Publish the page.

+= How to set Widget =

+1. Navigate to Appearance | Widgets

+2. Add the “Text Widget” to the appropriate location.

+3. Add shortcode "[fed_login]" in to the textarea [without double quotation]

+4. Save the settings.

 = How to create the dashboard page =

 1. Please go to Admin Dashboard | Pages | Add New Pages